Debt Crisis Follows Greece Getting A Second Look

 DAVIDSON: Yeah, it worked out that way.
 Right.
 So PIMCO starts lending the country money at rates closer to what those Germans and Fins are paying.
 And that makes all loans in Greece cheaper, not just government loans.
 And this goes on for nearly a decade.

-Dr. MOHAMED EL-ERIAN (CEO, PIMCO): At the end of last year, we sold all our Greek exposure(ph).
+MOHAMED EL: At the end of last year, we sold all our Greek exposure(ph).

 DAVIDSON: This is Mohamed El-Erian.
 He is the CEO of PIMCO.
 And he says when they told Greece no more loans, we're not buying anymore of your bonds, the Greek government asked them to reconsider.